techidaily/site-snapchat-videos/source/_posts/updated-altering-snapchat-audio-a-dual-approach-explained-for-2024.md

 ![snapchat edit](https://images.wondershare.com/filmora/article-images/snapchat-edit.JPG)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Vca--yEhtdo?si=7ijqjyP-oi3LYze1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 5. Lastly, on the right of your screen, you can see a blue button.
 You may choose the friends and press the button to receive Snapchat from them.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/pRR3Oq03EuE?si=ZTy8-WH0AesA9zRh" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Conclusion